Hooked on a Feeling (song): Blue Swede version

 In 1973, the Swedish pop rock group Blue Swede released a cover version, which included the ooga chaka introduction from a 1971 cover by Jonathan King.
-It's commonly claimed that King had heard Johnny Preston's "Running Bear", which was the inspiration for the ooga chaka chant; however, King states, "the chant had nothing to do with Running Bear – it was my idea to use the reggae rhythm in an unusual way, that's all."
-The Blue Swede version of the song also tweaked the lyrics to avoid a drug reference.
+It is commonly claimed that King had heard Johnny Preston's "Running Bear", which was the inspiration for the ooga chaka chant, but King said, "the chant had nothing to do with Running Bear – it was my idea to use the reggae rhythm in an unusual way, that's all."

+The Blue Swede version of the song also tweaked the lyrics to avoid any possible interpretation of a drug reference.
+The original song included the lines: